Leolty/repobench/README.md

 ### Load by cloning the repository

-> **Note**: The repository includes all the compressed data of RepoBench, which is about ~1.8GB.
-Please make sure you have enough space on your disk before cloning the repository.
+> **Note**: The repository includes all the compressed data for RepoBench, amounting to ~1.8GB.
+Please ensure you have sufficient disk space before cloning the repository.

 Make sure to use python 3.7 or later: